Our Therapists

 Appointments on Mondays, Wednesdays and Thursdays

-Harriet trained as a trauma-informed Dance/Movement Psychotherapist (DMP).
-This is a holistic, creative form of psychotherapy that works primarily with the body as a means of expression in supporting children and young people to integrate experience and regulate their feelings.
+DMP is a holistic, creative form of psychotherapy that works primarily with the body as a means of expression in supporting children and young people to integrate experience and regulate their feelings.
+Harriet’s training means that she will notice and respond to the ways that children and young people use their bodies to hold tension and communicate feelings, and this helps her to understand them better; there is no pressure for children or young people to dance or to move in any particular way.

-Harriet has worked with adults, children and young people experiencing a wide range of issues including bereavement, family breakup, PTSD, anxiety, depression, behavioural difficulties, self-harming, eating disorders, substance abuse, anger issues and domestic violence.
+Harriet has worked with adults, children and young people experiencing a wide range of issues including bereavement, family breakup, PTSD, anxiety, depression, behavioural difficulties, self-harming, eating disorders, substance abuse, anger issues and domestic violence

 She is a registered member of the Association of Dance Movement Psychotherapy UK.